Going... Going... Going... Nowhere!

 Painting #9, 1964-5, Oil on Masonite, 24 x 36" Click to see larger

 So a familiar piece turned up in Heffel’s March 2017 on line auction.
-And predictably, it received no bids.
+And sadly, it received no bids.
 It is a great piece of history, radically unique even to this day and a beautiful old painting.
-And so, no bids.
+But still, no bids.

-This White Line Painting from 1965 being cast at the claws of today’s sightless carrion was originally displayed back in the last century by none other than Dorothy Cameron.
+This White Line Painting of 1965 was first displayed back in the last century by none other than Dorothy Cameron.

 It is called number 9 and it appears ninth in a column of the Exhibition Catalogue of the show that Cameron traveled to the New Brunswick Museum and the Winnipeg Art Gallery in 1965.
-Notably, the exhibition hung in a commercial gallery in Toronto and in public galleries elsewhere.
+Interestingly, the exhibition hung in a commercial gallery in Toronto and in public galleries in the other two cities.

 Also on that list is a painting called Byzantium which was auctioned in 2006.
+And how long ago even that seems now!
 That painting was given an estimate of $2,000-2,500 back then but it sold to a certain Mr. Thomson, who knows a deal when he sees one, for over $55,000.
 That story, and an image of the painting is here.
-Or! you can see the actual painting itself right now, I am told, by visiting (for a fee of course) Mr. Thomson’s personal display gallery at the provincial Art Gallery of Ontario.

 Here, above and below are some of the 2 foot by 2 foot paintings as they hung in the Dorothy Cameron Gallery in Toronto.

 There’s a couple more familiar squares here too: the two grids.
-One sold foolishly at auction a while back for only $10,000 and the other is shown below selling a couple of years later at the Moore Gallery in 2011 for $40,000.
-And those are just 2-by-2’s!
-This current piece is a 2-by-3.
+One sold badly at auction a while back for only $10,000 and the other is shown below selling a couple of years later at the Moore Gallery in 2011 for $40,000.
+And those are just 2-by-2’s while this current piece is a 2-by-3.
 The Wallace Galleries in Calgary just sold a 1960 2-by-4 in October ’16 for $71,000.